We learn Kanuri

 (Lehrbuch / Textbook)

 Author: Norbert Cyffer.
 In collaboration with: Shettima Umara Bulakarima, Yaganami Karta.
+Illustrated by: Bernd Gimbel.
 Series edited by: Wilhelm J.G.
 Möhlig, Bernd Heine.

 Series: Study Books of African Languages Volume 21991